vztu/COVER/README.md

 - `python transfer_learning.py -t val-cvd2014` for CVD2014.
 - `python transfer_learning.py -t val-livevqc` for LIVE-VQC.

-As the backbone will not be updated here, the checkpoint saving process will only save the regression heads with only `398KB` file size (compared with `200+MB` size of the full model).
+As the backbone will not be updated here, the checkpoint saving process will only save the regression heads.
 To use it, simply replace the head weights with the official weights [COVER.pth](https://github.com/vztu/COVER/release/Model/COVER.pth).

 We also support ***end-to-end*** fine-tune right now (by modifying the `num_epochs: 0` to `num_epochs: 15` in `./cover.yml`).
 It will require more memory cost and more storage cost for the weights (with full parameters) saved, but will result in optimal accuracy.

-Fine-tuning curves by authors can be found here: [Official Curves](https://wandb.ai/timothyhwu/COVER) for reference.

 ## Visualization